-As part of Stage 2 of Reopening our Province, places of worship are allowed to resume services with public health measures in place.
+As part of Stage 3 of Reopening our Province, places of worship may provide service with public health measures in place.
 Below is a brief summary of gathering limits for ceremonies and social gatherings.
 In all scenarios, attendees must remain at least 2 metres apart unless they are from the same household or social circle.
 Baptisms, funerals, and weddings are not considered public events, therefore those in attendance would not be required to wear a mask or face covering.
 However, wearing a mask is strongly recommended.

-- Gatherings for the purpose of a wedding, a funeral or a religious service, rite or ceremony may be held in a building or structure with capacity limited to 30% of the full capacity for that particular room being used for that function.
+- Indoor gatherings for the purpose of a wedding, a funeral or a religious service, rite or ceremony may be held in a building or structure (not a private dwelling) with capacity limited to 30% of the full capacity for that particular room being used for that function.

-Guests attending a funeral ceremony or reception should follow general infection prevention and control measures, including not attending if they are feeling sick or if they are in self-isolation, following proper hand washing practices, cough etiquette, maintaining a physical distance of 2 metres from those who are not from the same household or their established 10-person social circle and wear a mask.
+Guests attending a ceremony or reception should follow general infection prevention and control measures, including not attending if they are feeling sick or if they are in self-isolation, following proper hand washing practices, cough etiquette, maintaining a physical distance of 2 metres from those who are not from the same household or their established 10-person social circle and consider wearing a mask.

-The Ministry of Health has published Guidance for Funeral and Bereavement Services during COVID-19.
+- Guidance for Funeral and Bereavement Services during COVID-19 - Ministry of Health

-Please check with the cemetery you would like to visit to learn more about the hours of operation as well as any other visitor details.
-Visitors to any cemetery in the Thunder Bay District are encouraged to maintain a safe physical distance of at least two metres apart from others.
+Please check with the cemetery you would like to visit to learn more about the hours of operation, appointment requirements and other visitor details.
+Visitors to any cemetery in Thunder Bay and District are encouraged to maintain a safe physical distance of at least 2 metres apart from others.